March 24, 2020

 Sit down with your fiancé to discuss whether it’s best to proceed with your wedding as scheduled or postpone.
 Depending on the circumstances you’re facing, it’s a big decision that may or may not be in your control.

 If you don’t want to wait to get married, you can always livestream your wedding or elope in the short-term.
-You can then celebrate with loved ones later, as many couples are choosing to do in 2020 due to the coronavirus outbreak.
+You can then celebrate with loved ones later, as many couples are choosing to do in light of the coronavirus outbreak.

 If you decide to postpone the wedding, review your contracts before you pick up the phone or send emails to vendors.
 “Pull out your contracts, review everything, [and] understand what the expectations are before you contact anyone,” Sheils says.